syalunin/quantum-vortices/README.md

 # Quantum algorithms

 This repositariy offers tools to solve
+A brief description of the project and its purpose.

+## Features
+- Feature 1
+- Feature 2
+- Feature 3

+### Prerequisites
+- Python 3.x
+- Dependencies (list of libraries)

+## Usage
+To run the project, use:

 <p>
   <img src="images/oscillator.png" alt="Image 1" width="400" style="margin-right: 50;"> &nbsp
   <img src="images/vortices.png" alt="Image 2" width="400">